 - New roles within Primary Care

 - Greater Manchester Equality Commission Roadshow

 For more information or to give feedback about any of the topics listed above, please contact the CCG's Communications and Engagement Team on 0800 588 4400 (freephone) or BOLCCG.email@example.com.

 How to get involved

-If you are interested in finding our more about ETAG, please contact John or Hannah using the details below.
+If you are interested in finding our more about ETAG, please contact please contact the CCG's Communications and Engagement Team on 0800 588 4400 (freephone) or BOLCCG.firstname.lastname@example.org.

 You can join ETAG as an individual or as a representative of a local group or organisation.
 All meetings are held at The Bolton Hub, Bold Street, Bolton, BL1 1LS.